-If your score becomes too low, your IP address could be blacklisted and none of your emails delivered.
-If you're using a third-party email provider for bulk emails, they'll shut down your account to avoid becoming blacklisted themselves.
+If your score becomes too low, your IP address could be blocklisted and none of your emails delivered.
+If you're using a third-party email provider for bulk emails, they'll shut down your account to avoid becoming blocklisted themselves.

 Using SEO keywords shouldn’t replace the other demographic information—age, gender, location, education, buying history—integral to email marketing.
 Their use, however, will enable you to even more effectively produce content for email recipients.

 You can always use the resources discussed above as well as the industry-standard Google Keyword Planner.
 Plus, check out these additional tools to research SEO keywords for integration into your email campaigns:

 Google Trends: Discover which search terms are trending in specific locations.

 Ahrefs Keyword Explorer: A 7-day trial is only $7.